josephmisiti/awesome-machine-learning/README.md

 * [PyTorch Lightning Bolts](https://github.com/PyTorchLightning/pytorch-lightning-bolts) - Toolbox of models, callbacks, and datasets for AI/ML researchers.
 * [skorch](https://github.com/skorch-dev/skorch) - A scikit-learn compatible neural network library that wraps PyTorch.
 * [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch) - Implementations of Machine Learning models from scratch in Python with a focus on transparency.
 Aims to showcase the nuts and bolts of ML in an accessible way.
-* [Edward](http://edwardlib.org/) - A library for probabilistic modeling, inference, and criticism.
+* [Edward](http://edwardlib.org/) - A library for probabilistic modelling, inference, and criticism.
 Built on top of TensorFlow.
 * [xRBM](https://github.com/omimo/xRBM) - A library for Restricted Boltzmann Machine (RBM) and its conditional variants in Tensorflow.
 * [CatBoost](https://github.com/catboost/catboost) - General purpose gradient boosting on decision trees library with categorical features support out of the box.
 It is easy to install, well documented and supports CPU and GPU (even multi-GPU) computation.
 * [stacked_generalization](https://github.com/fukatani/stacked_generalization) - Implementation of machine learning stacking technique as a handy library in Python.